MandavkarPranjal/arch-lms/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## 📸 Screenshots (if applicable)

-Add screenshots to help explain your changes if changes where made on UI.
-A screenshot of the before and after.
+Add screenshots to help explain your changes if changes were made to the UI (before/after).
 ## 💬 Additional Comments

 Add any additional comments or context about the pull request here.